mikeyduece/showoff.ie-test/README.md

 ### Usage

 Navigate to production site

-  ...Log in with your Instagram account
+Log in with your Instagram account
+View your recently uploaded media content

 #### Ruby Version